ShortTimeNoSee/echoes-of-time/README.md

 # Echoes of Time
 * Use echoes to destroy enemies.
 * Increasing difficulty with each level.
-* Probably a bug or two.
+* Probably a bug or two or twenty.

 ## Easy Installation
 **One Command Setup:**